StefanoBerlato/openabe/README.md

 This is a fork of [OpenABE](https://github.com/zeutro/openabe/) with updated installation scripts following [this issue](https://github.com/zeutro/openabe/issues/61).
 Actually, this is a fork of [ChantMisaya/openabe](https://github.com/ChantMisaya/openabe), so all thanks should go to ChantMisaya.
 To easily install OpenABE, check out the [installOpenABE.sh](./installOpenABE.sh) file, read it carefully and update the paths accordingly.
+Then, run with `sudo bash ./installOpenABE.sh`.
 Below, you can find the original readme.